 - Practice speaking out loud whatever thoughts cross your mind on a subject, to overcome your inhibition.

 - Practice reading out loud from books and newspapers.

-- Watch news on popular English news channels.
+- Watch news and debates on popular English news channels.

 - Form groups with others and speak in English as much as possible.

 There are also audio tapes available (typically meant for TOEFL and TSE) which can be useful for this purpose.